nerdfiles/hypermedia-orientation/index.md

 Freudian term for a fatal compulsion that keeps on retweeting: <i>death drive</i>.</p>
 <div><cite>Dark Ecology</cite></div></blockquote>

+Bence Nanay, Sebastien Rödl, Timothy Morton, etc. are touching the same
+difficulty: modal force is logically prior to temporality, templexity, etc.
+However, how do we imagine ourselves imagining modal facts if we are constrained to a technology of understanding grounded in spatial metaphors?
+How can the outside, interactive exteriority, be described, or better: where should it be expressed?

+# Agrilogistic Science is Easy Think Substance

+My hypothesis is that its expression will take place in link relation of the actual occasion of web pages; it doesn't really matter the protocol or media type.
+There is no such thing as a "problem of spacetime" since the outside is logically prior to spacetime.
+To show this, computational procedure will need to obviously keep secrets, but in this case: secrets are logically prior to magical belief.
+Computation, then, would be conditioned to induce the properties of a post-human mathematics (its perceptual states inclusive of its own computational history).

+But is there any logical, factual or mental evidence that determines what a symbol means when computational expression, or elaboration, takes place?

+# Agrilogistic Science is Easy Think Substance

+Microsoft et al. are obviously, just as well, terrified of "private languages" so defined, or founded, through the agrilogistic lens.
+Can we program the field of vision, etc.?
+Program death?
+Or desire?
+Even dreams?
+To what end, why should the shadows of the cave, indeed the darkness deeper within, not be the edges of chaos, rather than our mere perceptual states?
+Is the author is a wish from the outside-text?
+Arriving to the end of history, being there the will of the author speaks a grave situated as if not the expanse of the graveyard of the possible.
+Shadows indeed, but internalized horror -- why should the horror, even the longing, or the melancholy, drive out the vision?
+Why would any depth of the cave necessarily condition us to internalize horror out of darkness if we indeed had been designed through the cave itself?
+Why should a cave care if we are present or not?
+Can we see the cave for its rocks?
+Could we ever?
+How would the evolutionary tale speak for the threat ecology of the cave, if it were that shadows were its deepest threat?
+A cave of refuge, sanctuary, dreams.
+Whole epochs given without givenness in caves, the dark becoming both protector and capacitor of and for a realm of toy shadows and toy temporalities: <i>the surrealm of toy modalities</i>.

 # Hypermediating Implements

 Bear with me...
 Events take on the modes of functional genericity, continuity,